Machine learning is being used across industries as a way to improve business processes. In the area of supply...

-Machine learning is helping to create supply chain optimization, and managers need to assess their supply chains for where these technologies can be most helpful.
+Machine learning in supply chain optimization is transforming the space, and managers need to assess their supply chains for where these technologies can be most helpful.

 In other words, supply chain managers need to evaluate how adding new capabilities can bring visibility and additional control to their supply chain and continue their efforts toward digital transformation for the benefit of their customers.